 Pancreatic ductal adenocarcinoma (PDAC) is amongst the deadliest cancers with a 5-year survival rate of below 5%.
 This poor prognosis is caused by absence of specific early symptoms and primary resistance to chemotherapy highlighting an urgent need to address these two problems.
 Molecularly, PDAC is characterised by the presence of activating point mutation in the small GTPase KRAS in 95% of the cases.
 This point mutation leads to constitutive activation of KRAS, promoting proliferation, invasion and cell death resistance.
 We recently contributed to a study identifying that the cystine/glutamate antiporter xCT (SLC7A11) promotes Ras-mediated transformation by protecting cells from reactive oxygen species (ROS) overload (Lim et al., 2019).
 Interestingly, xCT has been implicated in the protection against a recently discovered form of regulated necrosis, termed ferroptosis.
 Sensitivity to ferroptosis, in turn, has emerged as a selective vulnerability in cancer cells which escape targeted treatment.
 Based on these findings, we have experimentally explored whether the KRASG12D mutation which is prevalent in PDAC might be promoting malignancy through evading ferroptosis.
-The aim of this project to establish i) whether ferroptosis evasion might determine KRASG12D fitness in PDAC development ii) and how breaking ferroptosis evasion might affect the development of PDAC precursor lesions in a genetically-engineered mouse model.
+The aim of this project is to establish i) whether ferroptosis evasion might determine KRASG12D fitness in PDAC development ii) and how breaking ferroptosis evasion might affect the development of PDAC precursor lesions in a genetically-engineered mouse model.
 We thereby anticipate to identify cell death vulnerabilities in conjunction with potential markers during early PDAC progression for the development of novel treatment strategies.

 The poor 5-year survival rate of below 5% of PDAC patients has not significantly improved since the 1970ies.
 This has marked PDAC as one of the cancers with unmet needs warranting the urgent requirement to explore novel therapeutic strategies.
 We propose to test ferroptosis-inducing therapy (FIT) in in-vitro and in-vivo PDAC model systems in order to address this need.
 Findings made in these model systems will be corroborated in a PDAC patient tissue bank.

-Department of Translational Genomics
+Department of Translational Genomics - CECAD Research Center

-Principal Investigator - A 06show more…
+CMMC - PI - A 06show more…